Skip to main content

 8. Company alignment

-Company Alignment refers to how aligned the employee's objectives and values are with the organisation's mission, vision, values, strategy, and goals.
+Company Alignment refers to how aligned the employee's objectives and values are with the organization's mission, vision, values, strategy, and goals.

 Actions on a company level: